JuliaIntervals/IntervalArithmetic.jl/docs/index.md

-# ValidatedNumerics.jl #
+# IntervalArithmetic.jl #

-`ValidatedNumerics.jl` is a Julia package for performing *Validated Numerics* in Julia, i.e. *rigorous* computations with finite-precision floating-point arithmetic.
+`IntervalArithmetic.jl` is a Julia package for performing *Validated Numerics* in Julia, i.e. *rigorous* computations with finite-precision floating-point arithmetic.

 ## Installation
 To install the package, from within Julia do